needyamin/YAMiN-eCommerce-Shop-Using-Laravel-9/README.md

 # HOW TO INSTALL?

 `Step 1:` Download this project and extract on your server/localhost.
-If you don't install composer then please download and install if from here https://getcomposer.org/download/ after successfully installed composer, open terminal same path where you extracted this script then run this command below:
+If you don't install composer then please download if from here https://getcomposer.org/download/ and install on your machine.
+After successfully installed composer, open terminal same path where you extracted this script then run this command below:

 > $ composer require laravel/ui